Skip to content

 Speakers

-Brings more than 20 years of bioanalytical assay experience to the Precision team with expertise in ligand-binding and cell-based assays.
-Travis has experience supporting clinical and nonclinical studies for a broad range of indications, with an emphasis on diagnostic assays to evaluate immune responses to gene therapies.
+Travis Harrison is a vice president of Diagnostic Development at Precision for Medicine.
+He brings more than 20 years of Bioanalytical assay experience to the precision team with expertise in ligand-binding and cell-based assays.
+Travis has experience supporting clinical and nonclinical studies for a broad range of indications, with and emphasis on diagnostic assays to evaluate immune responses to gene therapies.